viniciushisao/pt-challenge/README.md

 1. It works without **ANY CONFIGURATION**.
 YESSSSS
 1. Another goal is to make it work **WITHOUT MONEY** and ina KEY VALUE format.
 It was a big challenge and.
 No paid server nor databases.
 1. I used as reference the [sample codes](https://github.com/viniciushisao/android_classes) I have when I am teaching Android.
+1. The code is supposed to work for **1 week**.
+After that, the free subscription will fail.

 ## Need to improve
 1. Tests, always.
 Why I did not implemented tests?
 Because I am sure there is still things to be done before automate it.
 One day I will, I promise.